 Pick Good Parents

 Some aging is genetic.
 Facial muscle structure and characteristic facial expressions tend to run in families.
-That is why if your mom has deep “elevens” lines between the eyebrows, and you have her frown, you are going to have them too.
+That is why if your mom has deep “elevens” lines between the eyebrows, and you have her frown, you will have them too.
 Unless you start with Botox early before the lines are etched.
-Some families tend to develop under eye bags and “tear trough” depressions under the eyes.
+Some families tend to develop under-eye bags and “tear trough” depressions under the eyes.
 Some people inherit skin that loses elasticity earlier than average.
 There are strategies to reduce the influence of these genetic tendencies and to treat them early with non-invasive treatments.

-There are multiple non-surgical treatments that can be appropriate to start in your 20’s if they are needed or would be helpful.
-Botox relaxes muscles and prevents muscle related frown lines, forehead lines and crow’s feet lines from forming.
-Fillers can repair specific lines around the mouth or smile lines that may start forming in your late 20’s and early 30’s.
-If Botox or filler treatments are indicated, they may actually prevent worse lines from forming later on.
+Multiple non-surgical treatments can be appropriate to start in your 20’s if they are needed or would be helpful.
+Botox relaxes muscles and prevents muscle-related frown lines, forehead lines, and crow’s feet lines from forming.
+Dermal Fillers can repair specific lines around the mouth or smile lines that may start forming in your late 20’s and early 30’s.
+If Botox or filler treatments are indicated, they may prevent worse lines from forming later on.
 Light chemical peels treat acne and pigmentation, helping to prevent areas that may scar.
-IPL treatments treat the early signs of sun damage—and yes, you will start seeing it in your late 20’s.
+Clear + Brilliant Laser Treatment helps fine lines, pore size, and acne scars.
+IPL procedures treat the early signs of sun damage, brown discoloration, and dilated blood vessels—and yes, you will start seeing it in your late 20’s.

 The Wonderful Time When All is Possible

 Enjoy being young, but don’t be afraid of aging.
-Be proactive, make the right choices and you can look great at all ages.
-Youth, health and the ability to change the course of skin aging are gifts.
-Just like the other choices in your twenties regarding education, your love life, kids and lifestyle, do your best to choose wisely.
+Be proactive, make the right choices, and look great at all ages.
+Youth, health, and the ability to change the course of skin aging are gifts.
+Like the other choices in your twenties regarding education, your love life, kids, and lifestyle, do your best to choose wisely.
 If you make the wrong choice, stop, re-evaluate, learn from your mistakes, change course, and move ahead.
 It is all part of the total life experience.